mynampaty/listening-to-lines/README.md

 Images by generative AI, currently DALL-E via Bing.

 Enjoy these poems.
-Please star the repo.
+Please :star: this repo as there are many more under development and will be added to this list.

 - [Hell](https://github.com/mynampaty/listening-to-lines/tree/main/poems/Hell.md)
 - [Sheep vs. Solzhenitsyn](https://github.com/mynampaty/listening-to-lines/blob/main/poems/Lies.md)